nelsonfigueroa/github-email-scraper/README.md

 Harvest contributor emails from a GitHub repository.

+## Disclaimer

-**This was created for demonstration purposes.
-What you do with this script or emails gathered is purely your responsibility.**
+This was created for demonstration purposes.
+What you do with this script or emails gathered is purely your responsibility.

 ## Usage